 Problems at work

-If you have a problem at work that you can't resolve, including bullying, discrimination, concerns with pay or leave, or termination of your employment, assistance and support are available.
+If you have a problem at work that you can't resolve, assistance and support are available.

 You are protected by law against discrimination on a range of grounds including age, gender and race.
 If you think you're a victim of unlawful discrimination, visit Equal Opportunity Commission.